 We recognise that acceptance for publication can sometimes take an unexpectedly long time, and that in some cases re-submission to another journal may be necessary.
 After the agreed end date, although the applicant will have been obliged to delete the dataset, they may of course continue to seek publication of their manuscript.
 If further analysis were then required before re-submission, then this would necessitate a fresh data request and a new data sharing agreement (normally lasting at most 12 months not 24 months).
 In this event, if the applicant had sent their original working dataset for archiving at KCL, then it would still be available for a new data request for this purpose.

-A data sharing agreement is a formal and legally-binding contract between KCL (which governs TEDS) and the university to which the applicant is affiliated and at which the data will be analysed.
+A data sharing agreement is a formal and legally-binding contract between KCL (which governs TEDS) and the university at which the applicant is employed.
 Such a contract, when used, will formalise the agreement of the applicant to comply with the guidelines that are listed on this page (see for example section 7 below).
 The agreement must be issued and signed by the appropriate authorities before any data are released and before any analyses are performed by or on behalf of the applicant.

 This agreement will be initiated with the contracts department at KCL, after which it will be the applicant’s responsibility to secure completion by their own university’s contracts department.

 If the applicant wishes the dataset to be analysed by collaborators from more than one university (other than KCL), then a data sharing agreement will be required with each respective university.
-This will include core TEDS collaborators, if they require access to the dataset and if they are not affiliated to KCL.
+This will include core TEDS collaborators, if they require access to the dataset and if they are not employed by KCL.

 Collaborators at other universities who do not require access to the dataset for analysis do not need a data sharing agreement.
 Typically, for example, an applicant may name collaborators who will assist with interpreting findings, writing and reviewing the manuscript without themselves carrying out analysis of the data.
 This will often be the case for the core TEDS collaborator who is named on the data request.
 The applicant may share summaries of analysis results with such collaborators, as long as these results do not contain any data at the level of individual TEDS participants.

-In exceptional cases, where the purpose of the data request is not primarily to test a hypothesis for publication or for writing a thesis, an OSF pre-registration may not be appropriate.
+In exceptional cases, where the purpose of the data request is not primarily to test a hypothesis for publication, or where the purpose is for writing an unpublished thesis, an OSF pre-registration may not be appropriate.
 This might the case, for example, in a data request for a grant application.
 If the applicant wishes to make a case for omitting OSF pre-registration, they should do so in their data request.